 Natural Drainage And Other Easements: The planning commission shall, unless waived for good and sufficient cause, require that easements for storm water drainage through a subdivision and adjoining property be provided by the subdivider; and easements of not less than fifteen feet (15') in width for water, sewers, drainage, power lines and other utilities shall be provided in the subdivision.
 Where natural drainage channels controlled by the state engineer and/or U.S. corps of engineers cross a subdivision, the subdivider must obtain the necessary permits to modify such drainage facilities from the appropriate agencies.

 Irrigation Water: No open gravity flow irrigation ditches shall be permitted within the boundary of a subdivision or minor subdivision.
 All necessary irrigation ditches, whether used for the purpose of transporting irrigation or waste flow water, must be maintained within a subdivision or minor subdivision, and must be replaced with a pipe culvert.
-This pipe culvert shall be at least fifteen inch (15") diameter concrete pipe and satisfactory to the irrigation water users.
+This pipe culvert shall be at least fifteen-inch (15") diameter concrete pipe and satisfactory to the irrigation water users.
 The developer of a subdivision or minor subdivision must provide for the rights of all irrigation users, both upstream and downstream of the proposed development.

 Pressure Irrigation System: